-TH-568 Soteriology
+TH-568: Soteriology

 A study of the doctrine of salvation with special attention given to the work of Christ, the nature and extent of the atonement, the terms of salvation, election and human responsibility, and the eternal security of the believer.
-Prerequisites: TH-560 and RS-503.
-Since this is a foundational course, this should be taken by the student preferably within their first academic year in the school.
-The other options would be for the student to either take this before enrolling in any Systematic Theology and Bible course or take this simultaneously with any Systematic Theology and Bible course.
+Prerequisites: TH-560, TH-565, and RS-503.

+Since this is a foundational course, this should be taken by the student preferably within the first half of their program.